About

 March 2, 2026

-This is Part 5 of a five-part series on the merely descriptive trademark refusal.
+This is Part 5 of 5 in a series on mere descriptiveness trademark registration refusals.
 Part 1 covered what the refusal means.
 Part 2 covered how examiners build their case.
 Part 3 covered acquired distinctiveness.
 Part 4 covered how to respond.
-This final post examines the case law that defines the descriptive/suggestive line and draws out the principles that emerge from it.
+This final post reviews some of the case law that defines the line between suggestive and descriptive marks and the principles that emerge from it.

 Why the Cases Matter